MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-global-parameters.md

 ## `--only-show-errors` global parameter

 During the process of debugging, remove the warnings returned by a reference command by using the `--only-show-errors` global parameter.
-In the following example, note the difference of the first line of the output when including the `--only-show-errors` parameter:

 # [Without `--only-show-errors`](#tab/tabid-1)